awsdocs/aws-doc-sdk-examples/javav2/usecases/workflow_multiple_channels/Readme.md

 ### ListMissingStudentsHandler class

 This Java code represents the **ListMissingStudentsHandler** class.
-The class creates a Lamdba function that reads the passed in date value and queries the **student** table using this value.
+The class creates a Lambda function that reads the passed in date value and queries the **Students** table using this value.
 The **handleRequest** method returns XML that specifies all of the absent students.
 The XML is passed to the second step in the workflow.

 ```java
  package com.example;